CharlieDigital/chrlschn/src/content/pages/kdramas.md

 1. **Story lines are more complete**.
 You don't see as many plot holes because it feels like the screenplay is written from start-to-finish and this affords an extraordinary sense of completeness when you finish a series.
 2. **Story telling structure is richer**.
 Because these seasons are written start-to-finish in 16-20 episodes, it affords richer *structure* in storytelling without feeling retconned.  *The Light in Your Eyes* is a perfect example of this and simply an ***AMAZING*** piece of storytelling that can only make sense if it's written and structured from start to finish.
 3. **You see more range from actors and actresses**.
-In the US, if a show takes off, it would mean that the actors and actresses on the show could end up in a years-long contract for the show.
+In the US, if a show takes off, it would mean that the actors and actresses on the show could end up in a years-long contract for the show and locked into one genre.
 On the other hand, because Korean dramas tend to end with one or two seasons, you see actors and actresses across a spectrum of topics and genres.
 I think this is quite unique because it better showcases the range of an actor or actress' talents and it's always amazing to see their work from show-to-show.
 What's really cool is seeing the actors and actresses work together on different shows; their chemistry is often very apparent.
 4. **Emotionally charged storylines**.
 I rarely tear up with American television media, but I'm going to be honest here: there have been several shows where I straight up teared up.
 I find the story lines to be more more emotionally charged and willing to explore difficult topics.
 5. **Strong female roles**.
 It's odd because my impression of Korea is that it is extraordinarily patriarchal, but many shows feature positive, strong female leads.  *King's Affection*, *Extraordinary Attorney Woo*, *One Spring Night*, etc.